TomH131/mildew-detection/README.md

 ## Hypothesis and how to validate?

-1. The IT team suggests that it may be possible to quickly differentiate between healthy cherry leaves and those affected by powdery mildew using a machine learning model.
-Implementing such a model could save employees thousands of hours currently spent inspecting each tree.

-2. With a large dataset of images containing both healthy and infected leaves, the model should have ample examples to learn from.
-Once deployed, the model is expected to make accurate predictions for future crops.
+1. We hypothesise that the presence of visible white powdery marks on fungal-infected cherry leaves will enable a machine learning model to reliably distinguish between healthy and infected leaves.

+2. We hypothesise that we can reach the minimum accuracy of 97% set by the client.
+Although this is a high threshold, we believe that the model can meet or exceed this target using the dataset of four thousand images provided by the client.

+3. Currently, farm workers spend approximately 30 minutes per tree collecting samples to check for infection.
+We believe that a machine learning model can drastically reduce this time by instantly identifying whether a leaf is healthy or infected.
+Additionally, the option to upload and analyse multiple images simultaneously will further streamline the process.

  - Validation of these hypotheses will involve evaluating the model using graphical analysis and subsequent testing.
 This process will include assessing the model's accuracy and loss over epochs.